DroopyTersen/semantic-kernel-example/README.md

-# Segal AI Demo
+# Enterprise AI Demo

 ## Purpose

-Segal AI Demo is a web API and CLI application designed to facilitate AI-driven chat interactions.
+Enterprise AI Demo is a web API and CLI application designed to facilitate AI-driven chat interactions.
 It integrates Azure's OpenAI and search services to provide context-aware, retrieval-augmented conversations, solving the problem of creating informed and intelligent chat experiences.

 ## Tech Stack